-Monitoring of this site is scheduled to be undertaken on a triennial basis, with monitoring scheduled to next be undertaken in 2022-2023.
+Monitoring of this site is scheduled to be undertaken on a triennial basis, with monitoring next scheduled in 2022-2023.

-In the 2020-2021 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, relating to the Otakeho closed landfill, either conditions in the resource consent or provisions in Regional Plans.
+In the 2021-2022 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, relating to the Otakeho closed landfill, either conditions in the resource consent or provisions in Regional Plans.

-A tabular summary of STDC's compliance record at the Otakeho landfill for the year under review is set out in Table 15.
+A tabular summary of STDC's compliance record at the Otakeho landfill for the year under review is set out in Table 14.

-Table 15 Summary of performance for Otakeho closed landfill stormwater and leachate consent 3953-4
+Table 14 Summary of performance for Otakeho closed landfill stormwater and leachate consent 3953-4

-Purpose: To discharge leachate and stormwater from the closed Otakeho Municipal Landfill onto and into land where it may enter water

-Condition requirement Means of monitoring during period under review Compliance achieved?
-1. BPO to prevent or minimise any likely adverse effects on the environment Not monitored during period under review N/A 2.
-Landfill cap and stormwater and leachate drainage systems maintained Inspections N/A 3.
-Operation of site in accordance with 'Management Plan' Management Plan received July 2019 Yes 4.
-Standards to be met in receiving waters below mixing zone Sampling N/A 5.
-Effects not to be caused in receiving waters Inspections and sampling N/A 6.
-Optional review provision re environmental effects No further option for review prior to expiry N/A Ove this N/A Ove erall assessment of administrative pe rformance in respect of this consent N/A
+Purpose: To discharge leachate and stormwater from the closed Otakeho Municipal Landfill onto and into land where it may enter water Means of monitoring during period under Compliance Condition requirement achieved? review 1.
+BPO to prevent or minimise any N/A likely adverse effects on the Not monitored during period under review environment 2.
+Landfill cap and stormwater and leachate drainage systems Inspections N/A maintained 3.
+Operation of site in accordance Management Plan received July 2019 Yes with 'Management Plan' 4.
+Standards to be met in receiving Sampling N/A waters below mixing zone 5.
+Effects not to be caused in Inspections and sampling N/A receiving waters 6.
+Optional review provision re No further option for review prior to expiry N/A environmental effects this consent